Yopla38/Auto-Docstring-python-file/README.md

 OpenAI:
 You must have openaiKey to use this program.
-Create openAI_key.txt file in the same folder of comment_py_file.py, paste your openAIkey string and save it
+Open openAI_key.txt file and paste your openAIkey string, save it

+Run:
+python comment_py_file.py

 Principle:
 When the program is run, 3 folders are created if missing: Push_code_here where the code to be commented will be deposited, Original where a copy of each code before modification will be copied and Modified where the commented code will be created.